Best wireless earbuds for noise cancellation

 They might not fit you well

 Next, I have to talk about battery life.
-If you need ANC earbuds with a long-lasting battery, these are not for you.
-You can stretch it out with the case, but with ANC running, don't expect these to last more than four hours on the best of days.
+If you need ANC earbuds with a long-lasting battery, these probably won't work for you.
+You can stretch it a bit with the case, but with ANC running, don't expect these to last more than four hours even on the best of days.

-If you're Ok with the battery and the AirPods 4 fit you well, you'll love the value you're getting.
-I've seen these on sale for as low as $100, and they are definitely better than most $100 noise-cancelling earbuds.
-The sound is good (not the best, but far from the worst) and features like transparency and conversational awareness are not expected at this price.
+If you're Ok with the battery life and the AirPods 4 fit you well, you'll love the value you're getting.
+I've often seen these on sale for as low as $100, so they're definitely better than most $100 noise-cancelling earbuds.
+The sound is good (not the best, but far from the worst) and features such as transparency and conversational awareness are not expected at this price.

 If good, cheap earbuds with ANC are what you're after, you have to check out the AirPods 4 before you make any buying decisions.